-The right operand is implicitly converted to the type of the left operand, and assigned to it.
-The result type is the type of the left operand, and the result value is the value of the left operand after the assignment.
+For all assign expressions, the left operand must be a modifiable lvalue.
+The type of the assign expression is the type of the left operand, and the value is the value of the left operand after assignment occurs.
+The resulting expression is a modifiable lvalue.

-The left operand must be an lvalue.